Finding Whitewater Kayaking Buddies Around Seattle

 If You’re Going to Oregon

 The Portland area has its own version of ProfessorPaddle, called PDXKayaker.org.
 I’ve never posted on there but you could try it if you’re heading that way.
-The one time I was down in that area by myself I missed up on meeting my friends for a Canyon Creek of the Lewis run and not one but two separate groups invited me to tag along with them – I ended up paddling with a huge bunch of people and it was a great day.
-I’ve always thought Seattle boaters were really open and friendly to new paddlers, but after meeting the PDX boaters I started wondering if maybe we had room to improve.
+The one time I was down in that area by myself I missed up on meeting my Seattle area friends for a Canyon Creek of the Lewis run and two separate groups of PDX kayakers invited me to tag along with them – I ended up paddling with a huge bunch of people and it was a great day.
+I’ve always thought Seattle boaters were really open and friendly to new paddlers, but if anything the PDX boaters were even more actively welcoming – I was super impressed.

 If You’re Desperate :)